-Father Murphy of All Hallows College leaves tomorrow morning for Po-catello, Idaho, to deliver a St. Patrick's day address the following evening, A special feature of the Primary conference to be held tomorrow in the As-sembly Hall will be several selections Prof. Best's mandolin and guitar club, composed of primary children.
-Secretary Groo of the state land board is confined to his home with an attack of erysipelas, he hopes, however, to be around again in a few United States Deputy Marshal Smyth left for Ephraim today to serve papers on the proprietors of the Junction City who are alleged to be bankrupts.
-A telegram from Preston J. Cannon, sent from a point near the Nevada-California line, last night, to Hugh J. Cannon, announces that President George Q. Cannotn was feeling better than when he left Salt Lake, and that his general condition was much im- Israel Willey, a young Salt Lake at-torney, formerly of Bountiful, has re-ceived a telegram from Senator Kearns, that he has been appointed to an important clerkship in the census department at Washington, and telling to report at once.
-Needless to state Mr. Willey will lose no time in responding The introduction of testimony, both direct and in rebuttal, was concluded at the close of court, and all that now remains to be done before the cases is submitted, is the arguments to be made by the many attorneys representing the various litigants.
-Joseph Smith, the well known sheepman, came to the office today and stated that he wished it known that the ed that he wished it known that the reports, that have recently been published that he had signed a communication to the city council protesting against the sale of 47 1-3x165 fect of land belonging to city, to the Relief Society of the Eighth ward for 31,500, and offering to purchase the land for 33,600, are absolutely false in every particular.
-Mr. Smith states that he does not think that the land is worth more not think that the land is worth more THREE KILLED IN A COLLISION.
+Father Murphy of All Hallows College leaves tomorrow morning for Po-catello, Idaho, to deliver a St. Patrick's day address the following evening. ference to be held tomorrow in the Assembly Hall will be several selections by Prof. Best's mandolin and guitar club, composed of primary children.
+Secretary Groo of the state land is confined to his home with A special feature of the Primary conan attack of erysipelas, he hopes, however, to be around again in a few United States Deputy Marshal Smyth left for Ephraim today to serve papers on the proprietors of the Junction City Co-op, who are alleged to be bank- A telegram from Preston J. Cannon, sent from a point near the Nevada-California line, last night, to Hugh J. Cannon, announces that George Q. Cannotn was feeling better than when he left Salt Lake, and that his general condition was much im-Israel Willey, a young Salt Lake attorney, formerly of Bountiful, has rethat he has been appointed to an important clerkship in the census depart-ment at Washington, and telling him to report at once.
+Needless to state Mr. Willey will lose no time in responding.
+The introduction of testimony, both direct and in rebuttal, was concluded at the close of court, and all that now remains to be done before the cases is submitted, is the arguments to be made by the many attorneys representing the various litigants.